axa-ch/react-polymorphic-types/README.md

 Polymorphic components provide an elegant solution for building flexible and reusable UI components in React, enabling you to create a cohesive design system with consistent semantics.

-### What kind of problems does this package solve?
+### What problems does this package solve?

-The use of the `as` attribute might became really complex in case you want to add constraints to your rendered markup or use 3rd party components.
-Declaring the polymorphic types for each component might become a tedious task that you want to abstract somehow.
+The use of the `as` attribute can become complex when adding constraints to your rendered markup or when using third-party components.
+Declaring polymorphic types for each component can also be a tedious task that you may want to abstract.

-With `@axa-ch/react-polymorphic-types` you will be able to easily add constraints to your polymorphic react components and avoid redundant type definitions.
+With `@axa-ch/react-polymorphic-types`, you can easily add constraints to your polymorphic React components and avoid redundant type definitions.

-Below we provide many recipes to cover many use cases you will probably encounter during your development

 ## Installation and Usage

-Install this typescript types via npm:
+Install the TypeScript types via npm:

 ```shell
 npm i @axa-ch/react-polymorphic-types -D